8307820421/AXIS_FIFO/README.md

 The AXIS FIFO is Synchronous hence it have low latency that is useful for ehternet based communication.
 The AXIS prtocol also poular among the AXI-LITE, AXI-Memory mapped because of efficent trasnfer logic and low latency as compared to others.
 # Problem Statement :
-Design a FIFO using AXIS interface for ehternet communication to transmit the data to data buffer.
+Design a FIFO using AXIS interface for ethernet communication to transmit the data to data buffer without waiting the tvalid high.
 Also write the testbench code in verilog.

 # Consideration :- The first consideration is that :